 eCOGRA will issue the client with a formal certificate in accordance with the following conditions:

 eCOGRA maintains a directory of all certified products.
 This includes all working documents as well as the formal certificate of the certified product.
 The information retained includes, but is not limited to:

 eCOGRA will make available the required documents to relevant parties upon request.

-eCOGRA works in an ever-changing industry and therefore requirements and standards are updated and changed.
+eCOGRA works in a dynamic and evolving industry and therefore requirements and standards are updated and changed often.
 In the case that International or jurisdictional requirements/standards/specifications are updated or changed, eCOGRA will communicate these updates and changes to all affected clients. eCOGRA will then verify the implementation of the changes by the client and shall act accordingly.

 In cases where the client has initiated changes, eCOGRA will review, verify and take appropriate actions regarding the certification.

-eCOGRA perform ‘point in time’ product certifications with digital signatures of critical software evaluated where applicable, and therefore would not suspend certifications, but rather supersede them upon additional conformity assessment.
+eCOGRA performs ‘point in time’ product certifications with records of digital signatures of critical software evaluated where applicable.
+Therefore eCOGRA would not ordinarily suspend certifications, but rather supersede them upon additional conformity assessment.

 eCOGRA will supersede a certificate if the product has had a major update since the initial point in time conformity assessment.
 The product will go through the same full conformity assessment process and a new certificate will be issued which supersedes the previous certificate.

 eCOGRA reserves the right to withdraw its certification if any non-conformities are subsequently detected by or reported to eCOGRA.